AqsaShabir12/Efficient-Image-Poisoning-as-Defense/README.md

-# cs577-final-project
+# Efficient-Image-Poisoning-as-Defense

-**Efficient Image Poisoning as Defense:** Disrupting Profile Matching on OSNs and Preserving Human Comprehension
+Disrupting Profile Matching on OSNs and Preserving Human Comprehension

 This repository contains the replication package of our project in two parts; Gaussian Blur Obfuscation, and Salient Feature Obfuscation.
 It also includes our trial of updating the study "FaceOff", which is a failed attempt.